worlddriven/documentation/README.md

 Open source software powers the modern world, yet its governance remains fundamentally undemocratic.
 This creates critical vulnerabilities that threaten the sustainability and integrity of projects we all depend on.

 ### Maintainer Bottlenecks
-- **58% of maintainers** have abandoned projects or considered doing so due to burnout
+- **58% of maintainers** have abandoned or considered abandoning projects due to burnout
-- **22% have already left**, with 36% actively considering it
-- Over **three-quarters receive no financial compensation** for their work
-- Projects die when single maintainers become overwhelmed or move on
+- Over **three-quarters receive no compensation** while projects die when they become overwhelmed

 ### Ignored Contributors
-Research reveals a "wasteland of good patches that were completely ignored," where contributors:
-- Submit valuable improvements that receive no response
+Research reveals a "wasteland of good patches that were completely ignored"—valuable improvements receive no response, leading contributors to abandon participation and creating barriers to democratic involvement.
-- Ping maintainers multiple times before giving up
-- Abandon participation due to systematic neglect
-- Face barriers that prevent democratic participation in projects they care about

 ### Corporate Takeovers
-- **MongoDB, Redis, and others** changed licenses to prevent corporate exploitation
+Projects like **MongoDB and Redis** changed licenses to prevent exploitation, creating **governance tensions** between community interests and corporate control.
+License changes can effectively privatize community work.
-- **Docker governance tensions** between project and company interests
-- **Foundation vs. company-led models** create ongoing conflicts over control
-- License changes effectively privatize community work

 ### Fork Wars
-Famous conflicts that split communities and waste resources:
-- **GCC/EGCS split** due to maintainer disagreements (eventually resolved)
+Famous conflicts like **GCC/EGCS**, **Emacs/XEmacs**, and **BSD fragmentation** split communities and waste resources due to maintainer disagreements over project direction.
-- **GNU Emacs/XEmacs** division over project direction
-- **BSD fragmentation** into FreeBSD, NetBSD, and OpenBSD
-- Personal conflicts creating unnecessary project duplication

 ## What is Worlddriven?